bufferapp/css-style-guide/README.md

 #### Reusability

-Composing independant objects in a different way and reusing them reduces the amount of CSS needed and also helps maintainability.
+Composing independent objects in a different way and reusing them reduces the amount of CSS needed and also helps maintainability.

 A goal that we're keen to focus on is to have a library of production-ready objects as part of our style guide that we can simply copy and paste in to our projects as we're building Buffer.

 #### Structure

-Buffer's OM methodology, inspired by BEM, gives us a simple and understandable structure in how we write our CSS.
+Buffer's OM methodology, inspired by [BEM](http://getbem.com), gives us a simple and understandable structure in how we write our CSS.

 ___